-When you're there: Built on the hillside, most of the town is on a steep slope leading down to the sea.
+When you're there: Nature's Valley is picturesque and you're right on the beach.
+Spend the day catching a tan, taking a stroll and exploring the forest.
+Of course there's time enough to enjoy Plett as well.
+A town built on the hillside so most of it is on a steep slope leading down to the sea.
 Consequently you get marvellous vistas.
 The bay, the hills, the mountains.
 Take a long, deep breath.

 The waves below surf 12 feet high off the Indian Ocean.
 There’s sand for miles.
 Southern right whales can be found in very shallow water including estuaries and bays.
 If you get very lucky, you may even see mothers and calves playing together.
 It’s an important time for the calf, mum is teaching it the skills it will need to make a success of returning to the Antarctic.
 You can learn more by going on an ocean safari or a sea kayaking trip.

 The Garden Route is also excellent if hiking is your thing.
 There are many different trails from easy to difficult.
 The Robberg Nature Reserve is definitely worth heading for.

 If you’re hungry there are lots of restaurants and cafés in the town.

 Your bed and breakfast is Lily Pond Country Lodge.
 Enjoy relaxing overlooking the gardens and the yellowwood forest.
 Bask in the sun at the swimming pool, grab a book in the library with views over the lily ponds (hence the name).